trivenilearn/K8sConformanceTesting/README.md

   - Click on https://aws.amazon.com/quickstart/architecture/vmware-kubernetes/
   - Select **Deploy into a new VPC**
   - **Step 1 - Specify template**
-    - On the Select Template page, keep the default setting for the template URL, and then choose Next.
+    - On the Select Template page, keep the default setting for the template URL, and then choose **Next**.
     -
 ![image](https://user-images.githubusercontent.com/45666264/167770644-a03279c2-a5d1-4c5d-891d-94b5c1d882b0.png)

   - **Step 2 - Specify stack details**
     - On the Specify Details page, change the stack name if needed.
-Review the parameters for the template.
-Provide values where input is required.
-For all other parameters, review the default settings and customize them as necessary.
-When all parameters are set, choose Next.
+    - Review the parameters for the template.
+    - Provide values where input is required.
+    - For all other parameters, review the default settings and customize them as necessary.
+    - When all parameters are set, choose **Next**.

 ![image](https://user-images.githubusercontent.com/45666264/167771461-a63e8a7d-d611-4143-bd6f-6599eab78b2b.png)